jacksonianrtaylor/movie_rec_proj/README.md

 Then the data is combined into a dataframe with columns values like this: (user_id, movie_id, users_rating_for_movie, columns for movies metadata..)

-After list conversion, for each user, a loop removes movies that already have a rating for that user.
+After converting the dataframe into a list, for each user, a loop removes rows of the list that contain a movie which already has a previous rating by the user.
+The first movie rating for a movie is kept for each user.

 Then the process randomly chooses users that fall into the apropriate bounds for the number of ratings to be a svd user, train user, or test user (It chooses 10000 of each).

-LOOK: Put this in the optimization section:

-It is important to distinguish svd users, train user, and test users.

-SVD users are users that only contribute to the training.
-Their ratings are used as inputs to the iterative_svd function.

-On the other hand, train and test users have ratings to pass to the iterative_svd function and have exactly one movie rating to be predicted by the svd.

-The test users are limited because of the problem statement in the goal section. furthermore, train users should have the same bounds as the test users because the trained model should value features in the same way that gives the most accurate prediction to the test ratings.
-It should not over or under inflate certain features by using more or less data to support them.

-svd users dont have these restrictions and therefore should have more ratings. intuitively, the more svd ratings per user, the more it can contributes to the test and train predictions.

-currently the svd users bounds are (20-30) ratings while test and train user bound are (5-10) ratings.
-To keep things simpler this was not part of the optmization process in bayesian_optimization.ipynb and the values are by no means optmial.
-Also, due to the sheer combinations of the min and max of the bounds it is better to optmize them manually.

-___

-Finally extract the data from those users, structure it into a list, and write it into a csv file in this order (bounds_svd_users, bounds_train_users, bounds_test_users)
+Finally, the data is extract from those users, structured into a list, and written into a csv file in this order (svd_users, train_users, test_users).

 Then in the next part of the notebook (cells(5-8)) extracts the data in a format where random samples can be taken of the 10000 users of each type (user_to_data_svd, user_to_data_train, user_to_data_test)